Media in the Tampa Bay area: Television

 The Tampa Bay television market is only one of a handful of markets to have duplicate network affiliations (in this case, ABC) in the same market.
 The reason for this was that WTSP, channel 10 which was the ABC affiliate at the time, had a smaller transmission tower in southwest Pasco County in Holiday.
 This resulted in a poor to non-existent ABC signal in the southern half of the market.
 The rest of the network television stations broadcast from a higher tower in the Riverview area of east-central Hillsborough County.
-When the three (ABC, CBS and Fox) television stations switched network affiliation, the ABC affiliate now could be picked up in the southern half of the market.
+When the three (ABC, CBS, and Fox) television stations switched network affiliation, the ABC affiliate now could be picked up in the southern half of the market.
 At around the same time, WTSP became a CBS affiliate and received a waiver increase their power, but it did not correct the problems with reception in Sarasota County.
 In 2011, WSTP received a waiver to move their transmitter to the Riverview antenna farm which alleviated their reception issues in Sarasota County.
 They did need to dampen their signal slightly to the southeast as to not interfere with the station broadcasting on channel 10 in Miami-Fort Lauderdale.
 With the switch in networks, the Sarasota ABC affiliate (WWSB, Channel 40) now deemed redundant by ABC.
 WWSB was served a termination notice from ABC, but they petitioned the FCC to maintain the affiliation with ABC and it was granted.
 WWSB transmits from an antenna near Rye in Manatee County and can be received in all but the far northern counties of the market.
 It has also been included on several of the cable TV systems as an alternative to WFTS, channel 28 in Tampa.

 Radio

 The Tampa Bay area is the nation's 19th largest radio market, according to Arbitron Research.
-More than 70 radio stations, split almost evenly between the AM and FM band.
+More than 70 radio stations exist, split almost evenly between the AM and FM band.
 Most major programming formats are represented by the corporations of iHeart Media, the biggest owner of radio stations in the area, followed by Cox Media Group and Beasley Broadcasting.
 The area is also home to at least two non-profit radio stations, WMNF and WUSF.
-Christian stations include including The Joy FM and WBVM.
+Christian stations include The Joy FM and WBVM.
 In addition, many Orlando-area stations can be heard in the northern and eastern reaches of the metropolitan area.

 These stations were rated by Arbitron in January 2014: